15 Top-Rated Tourist Attractions in Mons (Bergen)

 Address: Rampe du Sainte-Waudru, central Mons

-On the Sunday after Whitsun a strange festival called Lumeçon takes place in Mons.
+On the Sunday after Whitsun (57 days after Easter), a unique eight-day festival called Lumeçon takes place in Mons.
 Its origins come from a processional game associated with St. George, which dates from the 14th century.
-Participants (acting as St. George) leave the Church of Saint-Waudru at 12.30pm and walk in procession to the Grand Place carrying a nine-meter-long dragon known as 'Doudou.'
-Once they've reached the Grand Place, they act out a fight between St. George and the dragon.
-Finally, the saint is declared the winner by two pistol shots and the dead dragon is dragged into the courtyard of the city hall.
-If you happen to be in Belgium during this time of year, this festival is definitely worthy of a trip to Mons.
+Participants (acting as St. George) leave the Church of Saint-Waudru at 12.30pm and walk in procession to the Grand Place carrying a nine-meter-long dragon known as "Doudou."

 Inside, the rooms of the château are superbly furnished with a wealth of period furniture belonging to the de Ligne family.
 Especially noteworthy is Prince Charles-Joseph's apartment with its series of paintings depicting episodes in his life, the Salle des Médailles with its valuable coin collection, and the library with more than 20,000 volumes (including an hour-book dated 1532 and said to have belonged to Charles V).